Trevor Richards: From the bushes to the show

 “I thought he did a great job today,” Holaday said.
 “He made two mistakes, and both of them cost him: the breaking ball to Vazquez, up in the zone a little bit and didn’t quite get it out there.
 And then the breaking ball to Hanley Ramirez.”

 The case of Trevor Richards shows that even with extensive scouting, fancy tools, and advanced metrics, good prospects still fall through the cracks.
-Given Richards’ success in college, I suspect that more reliance on less advanced metrics might have resulted in him at least being drafted.
+Given Richards’ success in college, I suspect that more reliance on less advanced metrics, like keeping the other team from scoring, might have resulted in him at least being drafted.